aditya-varanasi06/RESUME-REVIEWER/README.md

-# Advanced Resume Reviewer
+# ATS Resume Score Analyzer

-A local Python resume reviewer that gives practical, ATS-aware feedback without sending resume text to a third-party service.
+A Python resume optimization tool for software resumes.
+It gives structured ATS, role-fit, keyword, and bullet-quality feedback without sending resume text to a third-party service.

 It reviews a resume for: